Frequently Asked Questions (FAQ)

 the various disciplines.

-- Approximately 350.
-The first-year class ranges from 120-140 while the graduating class is typically 65.
+- In the fall of 2013 we have had our largest enrollment today to of 416.
+The first-year class ranges from 135 to 155 while the graduating class is typically 65 to 70.
 Why the drop?
 Some students discover that engineering isn’t

 really for them and switch to another major.
 However, the vast majority of students

 choosing a different major stay and graduate from Calvin.

 - 6. What percentage of engineering graduates complete

 their degree in four years?

 - Approximately 85% of Calvin engineers complete their degree in four years.

 to consider when choosing an engineering program.